ramsteak/brainfuck/README.md

 ![GitHub release](https://img.shields.io/github/v/release/ramsteak/brainfuck.svg)
 [![Rust](https://github.com/ramsteak/brainfuck/actions/workflows/rust.yml/badge.svg)](https://github.com/ramsteak/brainfuck/actions/workflows/rust.yml)

-This is a simple Brainfuck interpreter written in Rust.
+This is a simple Brainfuck interpreter/transpiler written in Rust.
 Brainfuck is an esoteric programming language consisting of only eight commands and ran on an infinite memory tape.
 This version supports line comments with `#` and implements two additional commands:

+- `#` : everything between a `#` and a newline is considered a comment (must be activated with the `-m` flag)
 - `&` : immediately terminates the program, with exit code of the active cell
 - `?` : prints the entire memory tape, useful for debug purposes